apache/accumulo-website/pages/features.md

 </div>
 </div>

 The data generated by the continuous ingest test suite looks like the following.
 The data is random, but forms many giant linked list.
 Each ingest client continually generates linked list containing 25 million nodes.
-In the shell session below a few scans are issued to start following the linked list that the first node in the table is part of.
+In the shell session below, a few scans are issued to start following the linked list that the first node in the table is part of.

     root@test15 ci> scan
     000000000135fbbe 074c:569c []    2db1de18-cd37-407d-b060-481a0a214c90:000000002b2bcfe1:2e15cb9f62fd22ab:fe6f84c7